ImmortalSector/YGO_Deck_Builder/README.md

 * **Docker**: For containerizing the application, making it easier to deploy and scale.
 * **CI/CD Pipelines (***Github Actions or CircleCI***)**: To automate testing and deployment processes.

+## To-Do

+* **Caching API Responses**: To improve performance, we can cache the API responses to avoid hitting the YGOPRODeck API too often by implementing a simple caching mechanism using an in-memory store like Redis or by storing responses temporarily in your backend.